vollutto/testsim/README.md

 ### Creating directories

-You can use the "-p" argument of "mkdir" to make it create the directory if it doesn't exist, and do nothing if it does.
+You can use the "-p" argument of "mkdir" to create a directory if it doesn't exist, and do nothing if it does.
+This is useful so that there are no errors when running a script many times.

 ### Monitoring the execution of your pipeline

 You may want to redirect the output from your main script to a file, so you can see what worked and what not.
-You can redirecto **both** stdout and stderr like this:
+You can redirect **both** stdout and stderr like this:

 `bash run_pipeline.sh &> log/run_pipeline.out`